Exact Matching: Correct Parity and FPT Parameterized by Independence Number

 \section{Reducing EM to BCPM in FPT time}

-The goal of this section is to prove our two main theorems: \begin{theorem} There exists an algorithm which performs two oracle calls to BCPM and solves EM in time $f(\alpha)n^{O(1)}$. \end{theorem} \begin{theorem} There exists an algorithm which performs two oracle calls to BCPM and solves EM on bipartite graphs in time $f(\beta)n^{O(1)}$. \end{theorem}
+The goal of this section is to prove our two main theorems: \begin{theorem} EM can be reduced to BCPM in FPT time parameterized by the independence number of the graph. \end{theorem} \begin{theorem} There exists an FPT algorithm for EM on bipartite graphs parameterized by the bipartite independence number of the graph. \end{theorem}

 We will first introduce the algorithm and then prove \Cref{thm:main-thm-alpha} in \Cref{subsec:main-thm-alpha} and \Cref{thm:main-thm-beta} in \Cref{subsec:main-thm-beta}.
 Finally, in \Cref{subsec:main-thm-no-oracle} we will discuss the case where a BCPM oracle can not be used.